Updated May 25, 2023

-Agile marketing keeps the company ahead by disintegrating the project into smaller portions known as “sprints”.
-They are then rapidly addressed, according to the changing market conditions and also the data collected from customers’ other prospects.
+- Agile marketing keeps the company ahead by disintegrating the project into smaller portions known as “sprints.”
+They are then rapidly addressed according to the changing market conditions and data collected from customers’ other prospects.
 These sprints can cover two to four weeks.

-It enables the marketing department to rapidly adapt to the ever-changing environment, new strategies are integrated, better-suited technologies adopted, and focus is kept on the most effective ones.
+- It enables the marketing department to adapt to the ever-changing environment rapidly, new strategies are integrated, better-suited technologies are adopted, and focus is kept on the most effective ones.

-The company can take advantage of the upcoming new trends, products can be brought to the market faster, and thus competition can be taken care of.
+- The company can take advantage of the upcoming new trends, products can be brought to the market faster, and thus competition can be handled.

 - Agile marketing brings value to the business in the form of profitable revenue growth and is also beneficial to the customer.

 Developing an Agile Marketing Team

-For agile marketing to develop, it needs to have certain prerequisites.
-The organization needs to have a clear vision of what it wants to accomplish with the agile initiative.
+- For agile marketing to develop, it needs to have specific prerequisites.
+The organization must have a clear vision of what it wants to accomplish with the agile initiative.
 Sufficient data, analytics, and proper infrastructure should be present.
-The senior leaders must also shift to agile so that there is support whenever this new way of working encounters resistance.
+The senior leaders must also shift to agile so that there is support whenever this new working method encounters resistance.

-Another important feature is to bring together a small but talented team of people who can work with speed, possess the required skill, which can be released from the day-to-day business to work together full time.
+- Another essential feature is to bring together a small but talented team of people who can work with speed and possess the required skill, which can be released from the day-to-day business to work together full-time.
 The team needs to be small enough to be accountable to each other, 8 to 12 being the maximum size.

 How Does an Agile Marketing Team Work?